Caixabank has sufficient provisions to withstand current uncertainty, CEO says - NewsBreak

 Caixabank has sufficient provisions to withstand current uncertainty, CEO says

-MADRID (Reuters) - Spain’s Caixabank has adequate provisions to face potential future losses given the current market uncertainty, the bank’s Chief Executive Officer Gonzalo Gortazar said on Friday.
+MADRID, April 8 (Reuters) - Spain's Caixabank (CABK.MC) has adequate provisions to face potential future losses given the current market uncertainty, the bank's Chief Executive Officer Gonzalo Gortazar said on Friday.

 "At the end of 2021, the unallocated amount of the pandemic-related provision is more than 1.4 billion euros, so we are comfortable with the existing cushion to absorb any losses that might happen," Gortazar told shareholders during the bank's annual meeting.